The CIJ provides a range of training material for journalists.

 If you wish to order copies of any of the CIJ or Logan handbooks, please complete this short form.

-We have just published three new handbooks, two in the Logan series: Information Security for Journalists (currently in a free ebook format) that helps journalists to protect themselves and their sources online, and DPA Without the Lawyer, which shows how the Data Protection Act can be used as a tool for journalists, and the CIJ handbook, The Investigative Journalist's Guide to Company Accounts that makes accounts accessible to journalists that don't have a financial background.
+Our most recent handbooks include two in the Logan series: Information Security for Journalists (currently in a free ebook format) that helps journalists to protect themselves and their sources online, and DPA Without the Lawyer, which shows how the Data Protection Act can be used as a tool for journalists, and the CIJ handbook, The Investigative Journalist's Guide to Company Accounts that makes accounts accessible to journalists that don't have a financial background.

 Audio and Video